 Rolling Over a 401k Plan into an IRA

+Step 1.
 Opening an IRA

 The first step is opening an IRA, which only takes a few minutes.
 All you need to do is open an account with the financial institution if you don’t already have one, sign a form, transfer some funds, then allocate them.

 There are two primary 401k rollover options to transfer your assets into an IRA – by a direct or indirect transfer.
 You can also transfer your money into a conduit IRA, which is a Traditional IRA set up to hold your old 401(k) assets until you move the money into another qualified retirement plan.

 That means you need to come up with 20% out of pocket to make up for the amount that was automatically withheld.
 You will receive a tax refund for the 20% when you file your taxes the following year, but you are on the hook in the meantime.

 A trustee-to-trustee transfer, or direct transfer, moves your 401k plan assets to another qualified retirement plan without having to worry about cashing it out and having to pay taxes or early withdrawal penalties.
 This way you can safely and easily transfer the funds in your account and not worry about coming up with 20%, forgetting to deposit the assets, or making any other mistakes along the way.

-Most brokerages will allow you to elect which funds you wish to invest in before you transfer your funds from your former 401k plan trustee to your IRA custodian.
+Most brokerages will allow you to select which funds you wish to invest in before you transfer your funds from your former 401k plan trustee to your IRA custodian.
 However, some IRA custodians may just place the money in a money market account or high yield savings account until the transfer has been completed; then you need to allocate the funds according to your risk tolerance and investment needs.